-- 4.1 Wall-to-wall carpet not installed within 2.5 ft. of toilets, tubs, and showers. - 4.2 Cement board or equivalent moisture-resistant backing material installed on all walls behind tub and shower enclosures composed of tile or panel assemblies with caulked joints.
+- 4.1 Wall-to-wall carpet not installed within 2.5 ft. of toilets, tubs, and showers. - 4.2 If present, backers for wall tile and wall panels in tub and shower enclosures are fiber-Ccement board complying with ASTM C1288 or ISO 8336, Category C, or an alternate material listed in the Footnoteer equivalent moisture-resistant backing material installed on all walls behind tub and shower enclosures composed of tile or panel assemblies with caulked joints.
 Paper-faced backerboard shall not be used.
-187 - 4.3 In Warm-Humid climates, Class 1 vapor retarders not installed on the interior side of air permeable insulation in above-grade walls, except at shower and tub walls.
-98 - 4.4 Building materials with visible signs of water damage or mold not installed or allowed to remain.
-198 - 4.5 Framing members & insulation products having high moisture content not enclosed (e.g., with drywall).
-2019 - 4.6 For each condensate-producing HVAC component, corrosion-resistant drain pan (e.g., galvanized steel, plastic) included that drains to a conspicuous point of disposal in case of blockage.
+18 - 4.3 In Warm-Humid climates, Class 1 vapor retarders not installed on the interior side of air permeable insulation in above-grade walls, except at shower and tub walls.
+9 - 4.4 Building materials with visible signs of water damage or mold not installed or allowed to remain.
+19 - 4.5 Framing members & insulation products having high moisture content not enclosed (e.g., with drywall). - 4.6 For each condensate-producing HVAC component, corrosion-resistant drain pan (e.g., galvanized steel, plastic) included that drains to a conspicuous point of disposal in case of blockage.
 Backflow prevention valve included if connected to a shared drainage system.